How to apply “release early, release often” to build a better brand

 As the well-known African proverb cautions: “If you want to go fast, go alone; if you want to go far, go together.”
 When it comes to projects guided by RERO principles, setting clear expectations early can be the key to going farther, faster.

 At any project’s outset, gather your working team, partners, clients, or anyone else expected to contribute, and make sure everyone is prepared to adopt an agile mindset.
-Progress will be measured in speedy steps, not big leaps.
+Progress will be measured in rapid prototypes.
 In a room packed with perfectionists, some will likely bristle at this new approach—don’t worry.

 Don’t forget the logistics, either.
 Share the project schedule, clearly outlining the milestones where all are expected to participate, as well as windows of working time where individual progress should be made.

 Ideas, especially rough ones, should be welcomed with open arms.
 We call these early explorations Sh*tty First Drafts.
 The SFD is a crucial piece of our creative puzzle.
 Naming it makes it less scary.
 An open invitation to share with the team even the smallest seed of an idea without fear of ridicule or rejection.

 Easier said than done, for sure.
 Putting something you’ve created out there before it’s ready for primetime feels like a mortal sin.
 Not so in the RERO world.
 The goal of the SFD is to create more, more quickly — and get what you create in front of users and customers who can help you make it even better.
 To dive in, get messy and create in the open for more eyes to see and help improve.

 Some content creators will struggle with this approach initially.
 Encourage them to embrace this discomfort with a more curious, growth-oriented mindset.
 Apply what the improv world calls a “Yes, and…” mindset, which emphasizes additive contributions, not subtractive naysaying.